 Figuring out how to lower electric bills in the summer can be difficult, especially when temperatures are at their hottest.
-Luckily, there are some steps you can take to save on your electric bill during the summer months.
-Try these 7 summer energy-saving tips so you can focus less on your electric bill and more on the pleasures of summer.
+Luckily, there are some steps you can take to save on your electricity bill during the summer months.
+Try these energy-saving tips so you can focus more on the pleasures of summer.

 Plan to run your washer, dryer and dishwasher before 11 a.m. or after 7 p.m. to avoid peak usage times and potentially higher rates.
 Utility companies often raise gas and electricity rates during the hottest time of the day, according to Energy Upgrade California.
 You can still load the dishwasher after meals, but waiting a bit to run it can help lower summer electric bills.

 Planning to replace your washer, dryer or refrigerator?
 Shop with energy savings in mind.
 The U.S. government’s Energy Star program certifies products that meet strict energy-saving specifications.
 According to Energy Star, washers built before 2003 are significantly less efficient than newer models.
 Energy Star washing machines use about 25% less energy and 40% less water compared with regular washers.
 Similar money and energy savings can be found in newer dryers, refrigerators and other appliances that are Energy Star-certified.

 3. Use the grill instead of the oven

 Running your oven on hot days makes your air conditioner run more to keep the house cool.
 Firing up the backyard grill for a barbecue instead can help you save on your electric bills in the summer.